Alonso Coello (footballer)

-Alonso Coello Camarero (born October 12, 1999) is a Spanish professional footballer who plays for Toronto FC II in MLS Next Pro.
+Alonso Coello Camarero (born 12 October 1999) is a Spanish professional footballer who plays for Toronto FC in Major League Soccer.

 Early life

 Born in Madrid, Spain, Coello began playing football at age four with Madrid Sur de Vallecas, eventually moving onto the Atlético Madrid youth system, when he was six, where he played for five years.
-Afterwards, he joined the youth system of Rayo Vallecano.
+Afterwards, he joined the youth system of Rayo Vallecano, where he played until the age of 18.
 With the Rayo Vallecano Juvenil, he won the Copa Federación Nacional Juvenil.

 College career

-In 2018, he moved to the United States to attend Florida Atlantic University, where he played for the men's soccer team, joining through the La Liga ProPlayer initiative, a program that allows players from academy teams in Spain, between the ages 16 and 22, to go to the United States to play college soccer, where they can earn a university degree concurrently.
+In 2018, Coello moved to the United States to attend Florida Atlantic University, where he played for the men's soccer team, joining through the La Liga ProPlayer initiative, a program that allows players from academy teams in Spain, between the ages 16 and 22, to go to the United States to play college soccer, where they can earn a university degree concurrently.
 At FAU, he studied economics.
-He scored his first goal on October 19, 2018, on a free kick, against the FIU Panthers.
+He scored his first goal on 19 October 2018, on a free kick, against the FIU Panthers.
 During his freshman season, he led the team with four assists and was named to the C-USA All-Conference Third Team and the C-USA All-Freshman Team.
-As a sophomore, he became FAU’s first-ever player to earn C-USA First Team honors.
+As a sophomore, he became FAU's first-ever player to earn C-USA First Team honors.
 In his junior year, he was named to the All-C-USA Second Team.
 In his senior year in 2021, he was named to the All-C-USA Second Team, All-C-USA Tournament Team, and United Soccer Coaches All-Southeast Region Third Team, as FAU reached the C-USA finals for the first time in program history.
 He served as a team captain from 2019 to 2021.